BroNils/LINE-Theme-Betak/README.md

 *MAKE SURE THAT YOU DO AT YOUR OWN RISK*

+How to install:
-Download all of them or you can download the zipped file, upload it to your site and done.
+-Download all of them or you can download the zipped file, upload it to your site and done.

 *Cron Job remfile.php for 5 min or 1 hour